aws/copilot-cli/site/content/docs/developing/storage.en.md

 ## File Systems
 There are two ways to use an EFS file system with Copilot: using managed EFS, and importing your own filesystem.

+!!!
+Attention
+    EFS is not supported for Windows-based services.

 ### Managed EFS
 The easiest way to get started using EFS for service- or job-level storage is via Copilot's built-in managed EFS capability.
 To get started, simply enable the `efs` key in the manifest under your volume's name.
 ```yaml